joaopedropaulo/html2pdf-renderer/README.md

 Considering the previously given inputs for the HTML Mustache template and JSON payload, a request sent to this endpoint would generate a PDF version of the output HTML above.

-For additional examples, please check the `examples` folder in this repository.
+For additional examples, please check the [examples](https://github.com/joaopedropaulo/html2pdf-renderer/tree/master/examples) folder.